vimeo/psalm/docs/supported_annotations.md

 If `VariableReference` is provided, it should be of the form `$variable` or `$variable->property`.
 If used above an assignment, Psalm checks whether the `VariableReference` matches the variable being assigned.
 If they differ, Psalm will assign the `Type` to `VariableReference` and use it in the expression below.

-If no `VariableReference` is given, the annotation tells Psalm that the RHS of the expression, whether an assignment or a return, is of type `Type`.
+If no `VariableReference` is given, the annotation tells Psalm that the right hand side of the expression, whether an assignment or a return, is of type `Type`.

 ```php
 /** @var string */